 In 2012, the most recent year for which full data are available, 40,600 suicides were reported in the U.S., making suicide the 10th leading cause of death for Americans.
 The Injury Prevention Program works with the Central Texas Suicide Prevention Coalition to identify trends and research and implement best practice methodology in suicide prevention.
 For more information on suicide prevention, visit Texas Suicide Prevention.

 Falls are the leading cause of injury-related death to Travis County residents ages 65 and older.
-Staff partner with other agencies to deliver a comprehensive training for groups of 10-15 seniors that has proven to reduce the risk of falls among participants.
+Staff partner with other agencies to deliver a comprehensive training called Stepping On for seniors that has proven to reduce the risk of falls among participants.
+For more information, contact Denise Geleitsmann.

 On average, almost 400 Texas babies die in their sleep each year - suddenly, unexpectedly, and without a clear explanation or due to accidental suffocation or strangulation.
 That's why it is so important to always give babies "Room to Breathe."